adamschmalhofer/grocy-importer/tests/README.rst

-Run all tests via `make test` in the top most project directory.
+Run all tests via `tox -e ALL` in the top most project directory.

 Integration tests